 ~ Melinda Campopiano, Chief Medical Officer at Health and Human Services’ Center for Substance Abuse Treatment

-Under the Drug Addiction Treatment Act of 2000 (DATA 2000), the qualification process is rigorous.
+Under the Drug Addiction Treatment Act of 2000 (DATA 2000), the qualification process for Suboxone doctors is rigorous.
 State-licensed doctors wanting to disperse medications containing buprenorphine must first register with the Drug Enforcement Agency, and then meet at least one of the following criteria:

 - Have an American Board of Medical Specialties subspecialty certification in Addiction Psychiatry.

 - Have an American Society of Addiction Medicine addiction certification.

 - Have an American Osteopathic Association subspecialty board certification in Addiction Medicine.